 There are two ways to shape your degree.
 The first lets you pick the classes you’re most interested in, and build your own timetable.

-Why should you choose Science One or CSP?
+Why should you choose Science One?

-Science One and CSP make the transition from high school to university smoother with standard timetables, coordinated assignment schedules, a set space in the library to study, and support from your fellow students and faculty.
+Science One makes the transition from high school to university smoother with standard timetables, coordinated assignment schedules, a set space in the library to study, and support from a community of students and faculty.
+All Science One teachers attend each other’s classes to dynamically shape your curriculum, and you’ll share your own work and study space with your instructors.

 Science One is challenging.
 It has a competitive application process, and teaches UBC’s highest level of first-year science to a tight-knit group of students.
-You’ll be one of just 75 individuals, and will be supported by eight instructors, offering you an excellent student-to-professor ratio of 9:1.
-All Science One teachers attend each other’s classes to dynamically shape your curriculum, and you’ll share your own work and study space with your instructors.
+You’ll be one of just 80 individuals, and will be supported by nine instructors, offering you an excellent student-to-professor ratio of 9:1.
 You’ll also take part in weekly workshops, learn from guest lecturers, and have extra instruction in science literacy and computer programming.
-The curriculum includes mentorship on two major research projects – the results of which can be published in undergraduate journals – and you’ll attend student conferences and enjoy two field trips.
+The curriculum includes mentorship on two major research projects – the results of which can be published in undergraduate journals – and you’ll attend student conferences.

 How to apply